tomineb/tomineb.github.io/README.md

 # tomineb.github.io
-this is my website, kindof.
+this is my website, kind of.